-Many tourists travel to Greece by car, either by ferry from Italy and Turkey, or through the northern borders of Greece with the other Balkan countries.
-In particular, ferry routes that also serve cars in Greece are from Patras and Igoumenitsa, two ports in western Greece, to Ancona, Bari, Brindisi and Venice in Italy.
-View schedulees of ferries from Italy.
+Many tourists travel to Greece by car, either by ferry from Italy and Turkey or through the northern borders of Greece with the other Balkan countries.
+In particular, ferry routes that also serve cars in Greece are from Patras and Igoumenitsa, two ports in western Greece, to Ancona, Bari, Brindisi, and Venice in Italy.
+View schedules of ferries from Italy.

 This section provides information about cars in Greece: Rentals and road network

 Very frequently, tourists also rent a car to travel around the country or explore the Greek islands they visit.
 There are many car rentals agencies in Greece, in every city, touristy location and Greek islands.
 They serve millions of tourists every year and car rental prices can be very economical in the low season.
 Need to rent a car?
 Visit our section about car rentals.

 The road network in Greece covers 117,000 kilometres in total (mainland and islands).
 Roads in the mainland of Greece are modern and newly constructed on a large scale.
 The main highway of Greece is E75 Athens-Thessaloniki.